Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 draft = false
-title = 'Escaping the OS-provided stack' tags = ['assembly', 'low level', 'hacking', 'c', 'rust']
+title = 'Escaping the OS-provided stack' tags = ['assembly', 'low level', 'hacking', 'c', 'rust'] seo = 'Bypass kernel stack size limits with custom stack switching in C and Rust.
+Assembly-level technique for running stack-heavy code in constrained environments.'
 +++

 User-space stacks can grow to considerable sizes - megabytes and more.